| Safe Haskell | None |

 uniform within any shared resolved algorithm, so comparing bodies is sound.
 The

-comparison ignores artifact ordering and non-integrity fields (filename, URL, size) that
+comparison ignores artifact ordering and the non-identity fields (URL, size) that

 legitimately vary between mirrors of the same bytes.

-Two copies diverge when they contradict on a shared resolved algorithm: an algorithm both assert carries disagreeing bodies.
-An asymmetric pair -- one copy asserting an algorithm the other omits, including a mirror that recomputed integrity under a different algorithm -- does not diverge on that account; only a shared resolved algorithm whose bodies disagree does.
-So a mirror serving a modern digest alongside a legacy one agrees with a mirror serving only the modern digest, as long as that shared digest matches.
+Two copies diverge when they __contradict on a shared artifact under a shared resolved algorithm__: a file both serve, under an algorithm both assert for it, carries disagreeing bodies.
+An asymmetric pair does not diverge on that account -- one copy asserting an algorithm the other omits (including a mirror that recomputed integrity under a different algorithm), or one copy serving a file the other does not carry (a multi-artifact ecosystem's private mirror holding fewer wheels than the public index, or a file renamed between mirrors).
+Only a shared file's shared algorithm disagreeing is the tampering signal; a differing file set describes availability, not substituted bytes.
+So a mirror serving a modern digest alongside a legacy one agrees with a mirror serving only the modern digest, as long as that shared digest matches -- and a mirror carrying a subset of a version's files agrees with the full index on exactly the files it carries.

 Opaque so the comparison used for divergence detection cannot be sidestepped; read the

-derived (structurally, over the sorted pairs) only so a Divergence may live in a
+derived (structurally, over the sorted triples) only so a Divergence may live in a

 Set; it carries no domain meaning beyond that, and in particular is not the

-divergence test (which is the shared-algorithm contradiction above, never structural
+divergence test (which is the shared-key contradiction above, never structural

 inequality of the whole set).